marmitar/CPQD-Blockchain-S15/README.md

 git clone https://github.com/Lohann/intel-sgx-template.git
 cd intel-sgx-template

-# Setup SGX-SDK, obs: only tested on Ubuntu 24.04
+# Install Linux SGX-SDK, obs: only tested on Ubuntu 24.04
-./setup-sgx.sh
+./install-sgx-sdk.sh
 ```

 Now to build this project, use one of the following options: